 In July 2023, Thermo Fisher Scientific Inc. introduced two latest reproductive health assays, the Ion AmpliSeq Poluploidy Kit and the Ion ReproSeq PGT-A kit, for accelerating fertility research.
 These assays are biobanks that are designed to conduct aneuploidy analysis for genetic testing

 In June 2022, STEMCELL Technologies Inc. partnered with PBS Biotech for enabling robust upliftment of human pluripotent stem cell 3D cultures which are used in research laboratories, and biobanks

 CAGR of 8.6% from 2023 to 2030

 Base year for estimation

-This report forecasts revenue growth at global, regional, and country levels and provides an analysis of latest industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global biobanks market report on the basis of product, service, biospecimen type, biobank type, application, and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global biobanks market report on the basis of product, service, biospecimen type, biobanks type, application, and region:

 Temperature Control Systems

 Freezers & Refrigerators